AmyOShea/MS3-Cocktail-Hour/TESTING.md

 ---

-+ *I want have ease of access to any recipes that I have already uploaded.*
++ *I want to have ease of access to any recipes that I have already uploaded.*

 From their account page, the user will be able to view all recipes that they have uploaded: